The Exponentially Tilted Gaussian Prior for Variational Autoencoders: Introduction

-Some works have shown that more expressive prior distributions for VAEs can be used to perform well on OOD detection, without the introduction of new scores \cite{Havtorn} \cite{Maaloe2}.
-Following this line of work, our proposed method uses an exponentially tilted version of the standard Gaussian prior for VAEs which results in a more expressive prior.
-The benefit of this method for OOD detection is that no additional training data or augmentation is required, runtime is not effected, and additional scores are not introduced.
+Some works have shown that replacing the standard Gaussian prior typically used for VAEs with an alternative prior results in better OOD detection performance, without the introduction of new scores \citep{Havtorn, Maaloe2}.
+Following this line of work, our proposed method uses an exponentially tilted version of the standard Gaussian prior for VAEs.
+The benefit of this method for OOD detection is that additional training data and augmentation are not required, and runtime is not affected.
 We compare existing methods for OOD detection with VAEs and demonstrate that our proposed method matches or improves upon the state-of-the-art in a number of tests.